March VEAL BLOG

 Scientific Affairs

-National Academies Update Dietary Reference Intakes for Sodium and Potassium. new report from the National Academies of Sciences, Engineering and Medicine updates the Dietary Reference Intakes (DRIs) for sodium and potassium that were established in 2005.
+National Academies Update Dietary Reference Intakes for Sodium and Potassium.
+A new report from the National Academies of Sciences, Engineering and Medicine updates the Dietary Reference Intakes (DRIs) for sodium and potassium that were established in 2005.
 Specifically, the report reaffirms the sodium Adequate Intakes (AI) for individuals ages 14-50, decreases the sodium AIs for children ages 1-13, increases the sodium AIs for adults ages 51 and older and decreases the potassium AIs for individuals age 1 and older.
 The report also uses guidance from a 2017 National Academies report to introduce the first DRI specific to chronic disease risk reduction.

 The updated sodium AIs are 110 mg daily for infants 0-6 months; 370 mg daily for infants 7-12 months; 800 mg daily for children ages 1-3; 1,000 mg daily for ages 4-8; 1,200 mg daily for ages 9-13; and 1,500 mg daily for ages 14 and older.
 The National Academies established a Chronic Disease Risk Reduction Intake (CDRR) for sodium, recommending individuals aged 14 and older reduce their sodium intake if it exceeds 2,300 mg per day.